eugene-krivosheyev/java-junior/README.md

 # OOAD recap (1.5/0.5)
 - Programming styles and paradigms
-- Procedure stype vs OOAD
+- Procedure style vs OOAD
 - Classes and objects
 - Inheritance and Delegation as code reuse styles
 - Visibility as key for encapsulation